Ybalrid/Annwvyn/README.md

 Using the engine
 ----------------

-Make a copy of the "template" directory to a convinient location for you, and you are ready to go.
-It conains a Visual Studio (Game.sln) project already configured.
+Make a copy of the "template" directory to a convenient location for you, and you are ready to go.
+It contains a Visual Studio (Game.sln) project already configured.

 **Make sure to put Visual Studio build in release/x64 mode before building!**

 On windows you need to have a environment variable "AnnwvynSDK64" set to the SDK location.
-This is done automaticly by the SDK installer, but if you encounter problem, you should run again the RUNME.bat script on the SDK installation folder
+This is done automatically by the SDK installer, but if you encounter problem, you should run again the RUNME.bat script on the SDK installation folder

 Updating the engine